-The Player Agent will conduct the player/COR voting.
-Each Majors player and COR may vote for up to the specified number of players from the All-Star Ballot.
+The Player Agent will conduct the voting.
+Each Majors player, Majors manager, and Majors COR may vote for up to nine (9) players from the All-Star Ballot.
 Voting will be by written secret ballot.
 No proxies will be permitted.
 Prior to voting, voters will be instructed that their responsibility is to vote for the most deserving players.
 Voters shall not vote for players on their own team.
 Votes will be counted in the presence of the President or his designee.
-The players receiving the most votes, up to the number of players specified by the BOD, will be named to the 11/12 All-Star team.
+The players receiving the most votes will be named to the 11/12 All-Star team.